p-DG cyclotomic nilHecke algebras: A double centralizer property

 Since the left $B$-action commutes with the right $A$-action on it, $M$ is in fact a $(B,A)$-bimodule.
 In this way one associates with $M$ two natural functors on the left module categories

 with $\mc{V}$ being right adjoint to $\mc{J}$, which also gives rise to a natural transformation of functors

 \begin{rem} In our context to follow, it will be too much to ask for both functors to be exact.
 Instead we will usually require $\mc{V}$ to be exact.
 In other words, $M$ will usually be a projective left $B$-module.
-Under some additional assumptions, the functors $\mc{V}$ and $\mc{J}$ will play the roles of generalized \emph{Soergel functor} and \emph{projection functor} respectively. \end{rem}
+Under some additional assumptions, the functor $\mc{V}$ plays the role of a generalized \emph{Soergel functor}, while the functor $\mc{J}$ (and its cousin $\mc{I}$ to be defined later on) plays the role of a \emph{projection functor}. \end{rem}

 Our next goal is to determine a condition under which categorical constructions on the $A$-module level will automatically translate into categorical constructions on the $B$-module level.
 To do so, let us consider the following situation.
-Let $A_i$, $(i=1,2,3)$, be three finite-dimensional algebras, and $M_i$, $(i=1,2,3)$, be left modules over respective $A_i$'s.
+Let $A_i$, $(i=1,2,3)$, be three finite-dimensional algebras, and $M_i$, $(i=1,2,3)$, be right modules over respective $A_i$'s.
+Set $B_i:=\END_{A_i}(M_i)$ for each $i$.
 Suppose we now have functors between $A_i$-module categories given by bimodules $_{A_2}{E_1}_{A_1}$, $_{A_3}{E_2}_{A_2}$:

 Together with the generalized Soergel and projection functors, we have a diagram:

 Composing functors gives rise to

 and their composition